 Astrophysics (Index) | About |

 The typical inferred halo is spherical, densest in the center and about 5 times more massive than the visible portion of the galaxy.
 The halo of a substantial galaxy such as the Milky Way includes satellite galaxies and globular clusters, which are presumed to form around volumes of extra dark-matter density, termed subhalos (sub-halos).
-Lambda-CDM model predicts more subhalos than known evidence confirms, so evidence of additional subhalos (e.g., tidal effects on stellar streams) is of interest.
+Lambda-CDM model predicts more subhalos than known evidence confirms, so any new evidence of additional subhalos (e.g., tidal effects on stellar streams) is of interest.

 Dark matter halo can also refer to a region of dark matter throughout a galaxy cluster, presumably somewhat less dense than regions around the individual galaxies.
 The term cluster dark matter halo is sometimes used to distinguish this usage.